-Sensitive skin is difficult to define because the definition can be different for everyone.
-Generally speaking, though, I view sensitive skin as skin that is easily reactive (meaning, you have to think twice before you slather on any new products).
-I would divide people with sensitive skin into two categories: those who truly have a genetic predisposition for sensitivity and those who are making their skin sensitive because of something they’re doing.
-Most people struggling with sensitivity fall into the latter category.
-If you’re wondering how to know if you have sensitive skin, consider that the people most likely to experience sensitivity are fair, thin-skinned people such as those of European descent (think Irish, Scottish, Scandinavian).
+Sensitive skin is difficult to define because it can manifest in different ways.
+Generally speaking, though, I view sensitive skin as skin that is easily reactive (meaning you have to think twice before you slather on any new products).
+I would divide people with sensitive skin into two categories.
+There are those who truly have a genetic predisposition for sensitivity, and there are those who are causing their skin to be sensitive because of something they’re doing.
+Most people who struggle with sensitivity fall into the second category.

-In my 30 years of experience as an esthetician, these are the four types of sensitivity I see most often.
-It’s important to keep in mind that a person can experience more than one of these sensitivities at a time.
+I’ve been an esthetician for over 30 years.
+Throughout this time, I’ve identified the four most common types of sensitivity (it’s important to note that a person can experience more than one of these sensitivities simultaneously).

 1. Allergic Sensitivity

-An allergy occurs when the body’s immune system sees a substance as harmful and overreacts to it.
-Because anyone can have an allergy, all skin types can experience this type of sensitivity.
-This can be a reaction to something applied topically or to something internal.
-Your skin also acts as an excretory system to get rid of things the body doesn’t agree with, so things like food allergies can manifest on the skin.
+An allergy occurs when the immune system overreacts to a substance it identifies as harmful, whether that’s something internal or external (such as a skincare product).
+Anyone can have an allergy, so all skin types can experience this kind of sensitivity.
+Because your skin acts as an excretory system to get rid of things the body doesn’t agree with, food allergies can manifest on the skin.
 A food sensitivity can appear around the mouth, neck, or face — basically anywhere food has come into contact with your skin.

-It can be tricky to treat an allergic sensitivity because you ultimately need to find the root cause.
+It can be tricky to address an allergic sensitivity because you ultimately need to find the root cause.
 This is where a little detective work comes in.
-Because allergic reactions typically happen within 24 hours of coming into contact with an allergen, it’s a good idea to retrace your steps.
-Keep in mind that, when it comes to topical products, it’s uncommon to suddenly react to something you’ve been using forever, so try to remember if you introduced anything new in that time frame.
+Allergic reactions typically happen within 24-48 hours of coming into contact with an allergen, so it’s a good idea to retrace your steps.
+Keep in mind that, when it comes to skincare products, it’s unlikely to suddenly react to something you’ve been using for a long period of time, so consider anything new you’ve introduced into your routine.

 Characteristics of Allergic Sensitivity